 Image credit: Print Spot

-While we’re not proposing high-fashion collaborations with designer Virgil Abloh for future class tees, t-shirt printing stores in Singapore have progressed such that designs are a lot more aesthetically pleasing.
-Think chic geometric motifs, and splashes of watercolour that are appealing and wearable on regular days, instead of turning you into a fluorescent highlighter.
+While we’re not proposing high-fashion collaborations for future class tees, t-shirt printing stores in Singapore have progressed such that designs are a lot more aesthetically pleasing.
+Think chic geometric motifs and splashes of watercolour that are appealing and wearable on regular days, instead of turning you into a fluorescent highlighter.

 Overseas study trips are an opportunity for Singaporean students to broaden their horizons and experience life abroad.
 Because these programmes last for a short burst of time, it’s just enough for them to get a taste of overseas studies before committing to an exchange programme or foreign uni course later in life.

-After surveying the Gen Z-ers in our lives, it turns out that overseas study trips these days can range from enriching regional getaways to Malacca, Kuching and Surabaya, to exotic far-flung expeditions such as Japan, Korea, Australia, US and the UK.
+After surveying the Gen Z-ers in our lives, it turns out that overseas study trips these days can range from enriching regional getaways to Malacca, Kuching, and Surabaya, to exotic far-flung expeditions such as Japan, Korea, Australia, the US, and the UK.
 Open to students of all backgrounds, these trips enable them to see the world and dive head-first into a new culture.

 Image credit: Wildlife Reserves Singapore